 - It can be used to provide access in multiple networks from a single app.

-- It's supported in GA for Windows apps and Linux apps.
+- Supported in GA for Windows apps and Linux apps.
 It isn't supported for Windows custom containers.

-Things you cannot do with Hybrid Connections include:
+Things you can't do with Hybrid Connections include:

 - Mount a drive.